32 Best Road Trips in the World

 This article contains affiliate links.
 That means I may receive a commission, at no extra cost to you, if you book or buy something from a link I share.
 This keeps Southerner Says online and on the road.
 Thank you for your support.

 How to Drive the Best Road Trips in the World

 Since this list contains road trip itineraries in a wide variety of destinations, there’s a few important things to do before you plan to drive in another country.
-Anyone can use this list to plan a road trip but since this website has mostly North American readers and content, the info is presented from that perspective.
+Anyone can use this list to plan a road trip but since this website is primarily for North American travelers, the info is presented from that perspective.

 First, before you road trip in another country, do your research and verify what documents are needed to enter the country where you’ll be traveling.
 Double check and check again everything that’s required to drive in that country.
 While most countries – especially touristy ones – honor valid driver’s licenses from other countries, some places require an international driving permit or IDP.
 And some countries like China, don’t allow tourists to drive at all.

 Research the Rules of the Road